Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Lean Compiler as a Dimension Compressor

 \section{Lean Compiler as a Dimension Compressor}

 \cref{tab:compiler} reports the most frequent compilation error messages produced by the proofs generated by Kimina-Prover-Preview-7B \cite{wang2025kiminaproverpreviewlargeformal} on MiniF2F-test \cite{zheng2022minif2fcrosssystembenchmarkformal} (244 problems) and PutnamBench \cite{tsoukalas2024putnambenchevaluatingneuraltheoremprovers} (660 problems).
-To make the structure of the messages more visible, variable names, tactic states, and other context-dependent information are masked or removed.
-We can clearly observe that a small number of distinct compiler messages account for a majority of failures across both benchmarks, and the errors are shared across benchmarks as well.
-This concentration indicates that compilation errors occupy a highly structured space with limited diversity.
-Consequently, the space of compiler messages can be viewed as a substantially lower-dimensional spanned space than the space of formal proofs, motivating the use of compiler feedback as a compact representation for refinement generation.
+To make the structure of messages more visible, variable names, tactic states, and other context-dependent information are masked or removed.
+We can clearly observe that a small number of distinct compiler messages account for a majority of failures across both benchmarks.

+This many-to-one projection induced by compilation process could be viewed as a compression operator: diverse incorrect proofs are mapped to a finite set of diagnostically meaningful failure modes.
+By inducing a low-entropy partition over failure modes, Lean compiler successfully makes learning a conditional refinement policy statistically more feasible.